 - Result Oriented: It aims at achieving organisational objectives through the optimum utilisation of human resources.

-- Tactful Approach: HRM deals with the people who are distinct from one another; thus the manager needs to apply different strategies at different point of time and in different situations.
+- Tactful Approach: HRM deals with the people who are distinct from one another; thus the manager needs to apply diverse strategies and tactics at different point of time and in different situations.

 - People-Centric: Human resource management is concerned majorly with the employees working in an organisation.